Leading Financial and Family Law Attorneys

 Navigating bankruptcy for your benefit

 Bankruptcy is usually a stressful process, but it need not be a nightmare.
-With a skilled bankruptcy attorney on your side, it can be an opportunity to move past what has been holding you back financially, whether it be in your personal or business finances.
+With a skilled bankruptcy lawyer on your side, it can be an opportunity to move past what has been holding you back financially, whether it be in your personal or business finances.
 Don Harris is currently the only attorney in New Mexico certified in both Consumer Bankruptcy Law and Business Bankruptcy Law by the American Board of Certification.
 Don will safeguard both your present and future throughout the bankruptcy process.
 Give us a call at New Mexico Financial Law today — our bankruptcy consultations are always free of charge.

 We are a debt relief agency and have practiced bankruptcy law for a combined 50 years.
 Our services include helping individuals and couples file for bankruptcy relief under the Bankruptcy Code.